 From 1944 to 1992, Albania was governed under a harsh Communist ideal that modeled itself after Stalinism.
-While the country has embraced Western ideals in recent decades, landmarks such as the pyramid of Tirana still recall darker days.
+Landmarks such as the pyramid of Tirana still recall darker days.

 As the central purpose of the marble-tile-covered structure shifted from museum to convention center to military staging area to television station, the revolving ownership led to massive neglect.
 Combined with the unpopular Communist legacy associated with its construction, the building began being looted for materials and covered in graffiti, leading to its current state of dilapidation.

 While the Pyramid of Tirana is not completely disused (there is still an independent Albanian broadcast company operating there), the government is trying to vote the site into demolition.
 However, the vote is being contested by locals who would like to see the piece of their heritage (however dark) preserved.

 Update as of March 2021: Access to the Pyramid of Tirana is not possible.
 The entire area is fenced off due to a current construction project that will include the original pyramid in the design.